MYavuzYAGIS/AssemblyNotes/notes.md

 when shifting bits to right so much so that it is now outbound of 8 bits, Carry flag(CF) is set to 1 to show that it is not actually 0 but it is carried.

+`IMUL` ==> signed Multiplier.
+3 forms:

+1) imul r/m32  ==> edx:eax=eax*r/m32

+for example : `imul ecx` take single parameter.

+what does this mean : multiply ecx with eax and write the return to edx:eax

+2) imul reg, r/m32 ==> reg=reg*r/m32

+for example : `imux eax,ecx`

+so eax times ecx and puts it back into eax.

+if there is a chance for overlow, we make some modifications so it fits into the first form.

+3) imul reg,r/m32, immediate   ==> reg=r/m32*immadiate

+Multiplication and division have some possible side effects.
+For example, multiplication of two 32 bits may exceed the bounds of 32 bits of data.

+Easiliy.

+Thus, it is saved to edx:eax, so that it fits onto 64 bits.

+note that `edx:eax` means concatenation.
+When eax is saved onto edx:eax it means the result of the operation is outbound of 32 bit limits!.

+in 32 bit architecture, in this kind of a scenario, half of the result it written on edx and half of it written on eax and compiler figures out to how to output it.

+`DIV` ==> Unsigned Divide.

+2 Forms:

+1) divide ax(16 bit of eax) by r/m8 , al=quotient, ah=remainder

+2)edx:eax by r/m32, eax=quotient,edx=remainder

+if the divisor is 0, a `divide by 0 exception` is raised.